-Impacts: See description above.

-Project Description/ Mitigation Measure: In the area of Big and Little Seely Springs discharges water into a pond approximat This pond provides a temporary resting p shorebirds when the pump is operating o flowing.
-This water passes through the p Riparian vegetation has become establis ely one acre in size. blace for waterfowl and r Big Seely Spring is bond to the Owens River.
+Mitigation Measure: In the area of Big and Little Seely Springs, LADWP Well 349 discharges water into a pond approximately one acre in size.
+This pond provides a temporary resting place for waterfowl and shorebirds when the pump is operating or Big Seely Spring is flowing.
+This water passes through the pond to the Owens River.
+Riparian vegetation has become established around this pond.

-ion 5-1991 Owens Valley y EIR 5-10 May 2011

-Mitigation Goals/ Strategies/Actions: To manage groundwater pumping in accordance with the goals of the Water Agreement, replace the previous water resource with surface water and/or groundwater, and allow the affected area to naturally revegetate.
-Project Status/ Effectiveness: Project implementation is complete and the project functions as described.
-Mitigation Plan Required/Status: No. Hines Spring (1 to 2 acres s) 1991 Owens Valley EIR Im pact No. 10-14 Impacts: See description above.
-Project Description/ Mitigation Measure: The Hines Spring vent and its surroundings will receive on-site mitigation.
+Strategies/Actions: To manage groundwater pumping in accordance with the goals of the Water Agreement, replace the previous water resource with surface water and/or groundwater, and allow the affected area to naturally revegetate.

+Effectiveness: Project implementation is complete and the project functions as described.

+Hines Spring (1 to 2 acres)

+Mitigation Measure: The Hines Spring vent and its surroundings will receive on-site mitigation.
 Water will be supplied to the area from an existing, but unused, LADWP well at the site.
 As a result, approximately one to two acres will either have ponded water or riparian vegetation.

 Hines Spring will serve as a research project on how to re-establish a damaged aquatic habitat and surrounding marshland.
 Riparian trees and a selection of riparian herbaceous species will be planted on the banks.
 The area will be fenced.

-Mitigation Goals/ Strategies/Actions: To provide water from an existing, but unused, LADWP well to create 1-2 acres of ponded water or riparian vegetation at Hines Springs.
-Project Status/ Effectiveness: This project was also identified in the 1997 MOU and the subject of a 2004 and 2010 Stipulation and Order.
+Strategies/Actions: To provide water from an existing, but unused, LADWP well to create 1-2 acres of ponded water or riparian vegetation at Hines of a 2004 and 2010 Stipulation and Order.
 Consultants developed draft plans for this project.
 The Parties to the 1997 MOU decided to enter into an ad hoc process to analyze the project at Hines Springs and other potential project areas.
 The Additional Mitigation Projects Developed by the MOU Ad Hoc Group document outlines a series of eight mitigation projects to satisfy this mitigation of the 1600 AF commitment of the 1997 MOU and was completed and agreed to by the Parties.
 CEQA analysis was conducted in the spring of 2010 and the projects were adopted by the Board of Water and Power